MusicDin/kubitect/docs/load-balancer.md

 # Internal load balancing (iLB)

 Multiple master nodes ensure that services remain available if one or even more master nodes fail.
 Cluster has to be set up with an odd number of master nodes so that the quorum (the majority of master nodes) can be maintained if one or more masters fail.
 In the high-availability (HA) scenario, Kubernetes maintains a copy of the `etcd` databases on each master node, but holds elections for the `kube-controller` and `kube-scheduler` managers to avoid conflicts.
 This allows worker nodes to communicate with any master node through a single endpoint provided by load balancers.

 ## Configure HAProxy load balancers

-Specify load balancer instances in the configuration file (default is [cluster.yaml](/cluster.yaml)).
+Specify load balancer instances in the cluster configuration file.
 ```yaml
 cluster:
   ...